Naxesss/MapsetVerifier/README.md

 MV is a successor to the game's built-in [AiMod](https://osu.ppy.sh/help/wiki/Beatmap_Editor/AiMod) and [Sieg's Modding Assistant](https://osu.ppy.sh/community/forums/topics/359381), providing more features and greater scalability.
 Some examples include auto-updates, plugin support, and integrated documentation and diff utilities.

 ### Note
-Some issues are not easily quantified, especially ones related to [metadata](https://osu.ppy.sh/help/wiki/Ranking_Criteria#metadata) and [timing](https://osu.ppy.sh/help/wiki/Ranking_Criteria#timing).
-[False positives and false negatives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives) may occur, as with any similar tool, so always use your own judgement and be critical about what the program points out, especially warnings.
+Some issues are not easily quantified, especially ones related to [metadata](https://osu.ppy.sh/help/wiki/Ranking_Criteria#metadata) and [timing](https://osu.ppy.sh/help/wiki/Ranking_Criteria#timing); far from everything is covered.
+Also, [false positives and false negatives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives) may occur, as with any similar tool.
+So always use your own judgement and be critical about what the program points out, especially warnings.

 ##
 ![](https://i.imgur.com/F6HhxPU.gif?sanitize=true)